elgw/deconwolf/_sources/start.rst.txt

   one we know of that actually integrate the PSF over each pixel.

-- The programs are developed under Linux but can be compiled on Mac and Windows as well.
+- The programs are developed under Linux but can be compiled on Mac and Windows as well, possibly not with 100% functionality.

-- Fully open source.
-And we embrace `contributions and suggestions
+- Fully open source and we embrace contributions and suggestions.
-  <CONTRIBUTING.md>`__.

 Deconwolf does not: